neelkamath/time-bend-web/docs/CONTRIBUTING.md

 - Use the [`CustomDialog`](../src/components/CustomDialog.tsx) instead of rmwc's [Dialogs](https://rmwc.io/dialogs).
 - Keep rmwc's style imports (e.g., `import '@material/button/dist/mdc.button.css';`) in [App.tsx](../src/components/App.tsx) so that is' easier to refactor components into different files.

+### Analytics

+The [service worker](../public/sw.ts) supports offline Google Analytics.
+There is no analytics code in the HTML since it is considered to be [injected by Netlify](https://docs.netlify.com/site-deploys/post-processing/snippet-injection/) at the time of deployment.

 ### [Storage](storage.md)

 ## Branding